HimanshuNarware/Devlabs/README.md

     description: "< Description of product >"
 },
 ```

-To ensure that your URLs are short, it is recommended to use bitly for URL shortening.
+  -Ensure that your URLs are short.
+It is recommended to use bitly for URL shortening.
-Description should not exceed 10-12 words
+  -Descriptions should not exceed 10-12 words.

 ### 7. Stage your changes